Skip to main content

 IPO Year2023

-MIRA Pharmaceuticals offers a compelling investment opportunity in the biopharmaceutical sector, developing MIRA1a, a novel synthetic THC analog, targeting a significant unmet need in anxiety and cognitive decline associated with early-stage dementia, positioning them for substantial growth in the cannabinoid therapeutics market.
+MIRA Pharmaceuticals offers a notable research candidate in the biopharmaceutical sector, developing MIRA1a, a novel synthetic THC analog, targeting a significant unmet need in anxiety and cognitive decline associated with early-stage dementia, positioning them for substantial growth in the cannabinoid therapeutics market.

 • MIRA Pharmaceuticals is a clinical-stage biopharmaceutical company focused on developing MIRA1a.